-Courses titled "Individual Studies" may be found for most subject areas in the section titled "Courses."
-This course, numbered 199-299, in all cases, is designated to accommodate particular needs of students capable of independent study.
+Courses titled "Individual Studies" may be found for most subject areas in the section titled "Course Descriptions."
+This course, numbered 299, in all cases, is designated to accommodate particular needs of students capable of independent study.
+Enrollment in 299 is subject to agreement by and arrangement with the respective instructor and Division Chairman.
 The number of units granted depends on the nature of the work undertaken.
 The transfer value depends also on the nature of the work and its acceptability by the institution to which the student transfers.